huohuoren4/docs/python/pytest/how_to_guides/assert.md

 See the [reporting demo](/python/pytest/further_topics/example_trick/failure_report) for many more examples.

-## Defining your own explanation for failed assertions
+## Defining your own explanation for failed assertions {#defining-your-own-explanation-for-failed-assertions}

 It is possible to add your own detailed explanations by implementing the `pytest_assertrepr_compare` hook.